photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 | PIDFilename  | string | --pid-filename  |
 | LogFilename  | string | --log-filename  |
 | DetachServer | bool   | --detach-server |

-!!! example ""
-    Some options, such as those for [hardware transcoding](../advanced/transcoding.md), are [only available to members](https://www.photoprism.app/membership) due to the time required for testing, maintenance, and providing support.